ignkuto/ignkuto/README.md

 Welcome to my GitHub profile.

-I'm a programmer & web develope.
+I'm a programmer & web developer.

 You can get in contact with me via **Discord** by clicking [here](https://discord.com/users/968921452537589780/)